 Ever the modest one, Kallur brushed off any notion that she should be considered the favourite for the upcoming Beijing Olympics.
 “There are some Americans who have better 100m hurdles times than I do.
 You certainly must consider them ahead of me.”

-Thoughts of a record didn’t occur to Kallur until the last few weeks, at the conclusion of a good winter training period.
+Thoughts of a record didn’t occur to Kallur until the past few weeks, at the conclusion of a good winter training period.
 “I entered the season with a goal of running a PB and winning in Valencia.
 When things seemed to develop quickly, I still did not want to think of the record, but of course, it was starting to be in the back of my mind.”

 Was this her perfect race?
 “It’s hard to say.
 I don’t think you ever recognise perfection right away.”
 It may not have been perfect, perhaps, but no one in history has run faster.

 Although never really in range of an upset, Jones still stayed close to the Swede throughout and moved into the number-nine position of all time in the event with her performance.

 Robles is “not satisfied”

 With much anticipation of a world record also in the men’s event, run earlier in the programme, Dayron Robles of Cuba found that he could not repeat his feats of the past week, although he did easily win the men’s 60m hurdles today in 7.40.

 After his 7.33 performance in Dusseldorf two days ago, only 0.03 off Colin Jackson’s world record in the men’s 60m hurdles, Robles may have felt pressure today to remove the 14-year-old standard from the books.
 Ironically, he made his job more difficult by false-starting the first time the runners were in the blocks.

 It was enough to remove the possibility of a truly fast start, as Robles was one of the last to react to the next gun.
 But the Cuban seemed to be a catalyst for the other seven runners, all of whom equalled or established season's bests behind him.